FEATURES

 TRAVEL

-By Dewayne Bevil Orlando Sentinel, July 20, 2008
+, July 20, 2008

 It may be too early to plan your Halloween costume (Amy Winehouse, anyone?) but it's not too early to examine the ticket options for Halloween Horror Nights.
 The 18th edition of the after-hours event at Universal Studios runs 23 select dates between Sept.
 26 and Nov.
 1, but some of the more popular evenings (weekends, generally) have sold out in advance.
 The basic price for one night of horror is $69.99, about five bucks more than last year.
 But there are many perfectly legit options that allow you to beat that price.